Caitlyn Jenner and Sophia Hutchins Attend Kim Kardashian's Epic Christmas Party

 According to photos from Kim's Instagram page, the KKW Beauty owner filled her backyard with snow, had an area for sledding and indoor and outdoor decorations that would put the North Pole to shame.

-Both Sophia and Caitlyn shared photos and videos from the eventful evening, including ones of Caitlyn sitting on a white chair that could have been a throne as well as one alongside Santa.
+Both Sophia and Caitlyn shared photos and videos from the eventful evening, including one of Caitlyn sitting on a white chair that could have been a throne as well as one alongside Santa.

 Caitlyn looked festive in red pants, a white tank top and a long white coat.
 Sophia donned a short white dress and white fur coat.